- Jeep Wrangler insurance costs around $1,952 per year, $976 for a 6-month policy, or $163 per month.

 When compared to the most popular models in the midsize SUV category, insurance for a Jeep Wrangler costs $448 more per year than the Ford Explorer, is $298 more than the Toyota 4Runner, costs $76 more than the Jeep Grand Cherokee, and is $10 less per year than the Ford Bronco.

-The chart below shows how Wrangler insurance rates compare to the rest of the top 10 best-selling midsize SUVs for the 2023 model year.
-Additionally, you can also view a larger table after the chart breaking down insurance rate rankings for every vehicle in the midsize SUV segment.
+The chart below shows how Wrangler insurance rates compare to the top ten best-selling midsize SUVs for the 2023 model year.
+Additionally, you can also view a larger table after the chart breaking down insurance rate rankings for every vehicle in the 2023 midsize SUV segment.

 ---|---|---|---|